larkintuckerllc/thr0w-api/README.md

 **note**: The one exception is that the client *setBase* method uses an URI while the Node.js *setBase* method uses a hostname.

+The examples provided in ROOT/examples provide inline documentation on using the API.

 The API reference is available at: